Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: Algorithm Description

-\paragraph{Quantile rewriting of $f$.} Our original problem is to minimize a function $f:X\to \R$.
-A simple way to turn $f$ into a function on $\Theta$ is to use the expected value $-\E_{P_\theta} f$ \cite{Berny:2000a,Wierstra2008}, but expected values can be unduly influenced by extreme values and using them is rather unstable \cite{whitley1989genitor}; moreover $-\E_{P_\theta} f$ is not invariant under increasing transformation of $f$ (this invariance implies we can only compare $f$-values, not add them).
+Our original problem is to minimize a function $f:X\to \R$.
+A simple way to turn $f$ into a function on $\Theta$ is to use the expected value $-\E_{P_\theta} f$ \citep{Berny:2000a,Wierstra2008}, but expected values can be unduly influenced by extreme values and using them can be rather unstable \citep{whitley1989genitor}; moreover $-\E_{P_\theta} f$ is not invariant under increasing transformation of $f$ (this invariance implies we can only \emph{compare} $f$-values, not sum them up).

-Instead, we take an adaptive, quantile-based approach by first replacing the function $f$ with a monotone rewriting $W_\theta^f$ and then following the gradient of $\E_{P_\theta} W_\theta^f$.
-A due choice of $W_\theta^f$ allows to control the range of the resulting values and achieves the desired invariance.
-Because the rewriting $W_\theta^f$ depends on $\theta$, it might be viewed as an \emph{adaptive} $f$-transformation.
+Instead, we take an adaptive, quantile-based approach by first replacing the function $f$ with a monotone rewriting $W_{\theta^t}^f$, depending on the current parameter value $\theta^t$, and then following the gradient of $\E_{P_\theta} W_{\theta^t}^f$, seen as a function of $\theta$.
+A due choice of $W_{\theta^t}^f$ allows to control the range of the resulting values and achieves the desired invariance.
+Because the rewriting $W_{\theta^t}^f$ depends on $\theta^t$, it might be viewed as an \emph{adaptive} $f$-transformation.